Can Dogs Eat Seaweed? What You Need to Know!

 If your dog eats at lighting speed, try giving them dried and ground seaweed in small amounts, or just avoid them altogether.

-In other words, carefully consider the portion size of any seaweed you feed your dog.
+In other words, carefully consider the portion size of any seaweed you feed your dog and whether it is actually appropriate for your pooch.
 Talk to your vet if you want to make seaweed part of your dog’s regular diet.

 What to Do if Your Dog Eats Seaweed

-Eating beach seaweed may also cause your dog to ingest excessive quantities of saltwater, which can hurt their stomachs.
+Eating beach seaweed may also cause your dog to ingest excessive quantities of saltwater, which can irritate their stomachs and cause an imbalance of electrolytes and dehydration.
 Additionally, seaweed can absorb all kinds of pollution and toxins, so you’ll want to get your dog checked out by a vet as soon as possible.

-And when it comes to identified, edible seaweed, even the safest ones can cause gastrointestinal distress when eaten in large amounts.
+And when it comes to identified, edible seaweed, even the safest ones can cause gastrointestinal distress when eaten in large amounts or by particular dogs.

 How to Feed Seaweed to Your Dog